 PARIS — The luxury sector is settling into a more subdued period where mid single-growth will be the “new normal.”

-That’s the latest forecast from Bernstein Research, forecasting top-line growth of 5 percent in 2015 for personal luxury goods, and a similar pace through 2018.
+That’s the conclusion of Bernstein Research, which forecast top-line growth of 5 percent in 2015 for personal luxury goods, and a similar pace through 2018.

-Analysts Mario Ortelli, Piral Dadhania and Jordan Patel characterized 2014 as a “year of pressure” for the sector thanks to currency headwinds; weakness in China; softening tourist flows; poor consumer confidence in Europe; and political crises in Hong Kong, Russia and Thailand.
+Analysts Mario Ortelli, Piral Dadhania and Jordan Patel characterized 2014 as a “year of pressure” for the sector thanks to currency headwinds; weakness in China; softening tourist flows; poor consumer confidence in Europe, and political crises in Hong Kong, Russi and Thailand.

-“We expect a 2015 better than 2014, due to the easing of (foreign exchange), clean comps which include the full impact of anti-corruption measures and reversal of wholesaler destocking,” they noted in a report published Tuesday.
+“We expect a 2015 better than 2014, due to the easing of (foreign exchange), clean comps which include the full impact of anti-corruption measures and reversal of wholesaler destocking,” they noted in a report published Tuesday, also highlighting improving consumer confidence in the U.S.